hrithikthakur/snapfix/landing/docs/EARLY_ACCESS.md

 ## Thank You!

-Thank you for being an early adopter of SnapFix!
+Thank you for being an early adopter of flickfix!
 Your patience and feedback help us build a better product for everyone.

 ---